varocarbas/FlexibleParser_Java/README.md

 - Intuitive, adaptable and easy to use.
 - Pragmatic, but aiming for the maximum accuracy and correctness.
 - Overall compatible and easily automatable.
-- Formed by independent DLLs managing specific situations.
+- Formed by independent JARs managing specific situations.

 ## Parts